shyheimbatts/osticket-prereqs/README.md

 **Task 5-**

 <p>
-    Start with going inside the osTicket Installation files to find and select PHP Manager and begin the installation process.
+    Start with going inside the osTicket Installation files folder to find and select PHP Manager and begin the installation process.
 </p>

   </p>